PiaffNet/birdsong_classifier/README.md

 ## General information

 The library it's part of a larger *research* project called **PiaffNet**.
-Our goal is to make easier for everyone the studies of bird vocalizations by modern **Deep Learning** algorithms.
+Our goal is to make it easier for everyone to study and identify birds by their vocalizations using modern **Deep Learning** algorithms.
 PiaffNet uses modern standard of implementations in Python language.
 We priveledge simplicity and good enough accuracy over unnescessory complexity.

 ## Introduction